 Carpal tunnel syndrome (CTS) is a condition that causes pain and discomfort in the hand and wrist due to increased pressure on the nerve that crosses the front of the wrist.
-The median nerve runs through a tight tunnel with tendons, allowing you to bend your fingers.
+This is called the median nerve and runs through a tight tunnel of tendons, allowing you to bend your fingers.

 You may require carpal tunnel release if you feel pain and discomfort when moving your fingers and wrist.
-One of the first signs of CTS is numbness in the thumb, index finger and middle finger - with symptoms worsening during the night.
+One of the first signs of CTS is numbness in the thumb, index finger and middle finger – symptoms tend to worsen during the night.

 The specific type of treatment that is required is dependent on the severity of CTS present.
 If your symptoms are mild, then you may be offered a steroid injection which will alleviate the pain in the short term but may well come back.
-Or, you may be given a wrist splint/support to be worn during the night.
-The splint will prevent the wrist from bending and placing pressure on the median nerve which causes pain and discomfort.
+Or you could be given a wrist splint/support to be worn during the night.
+The splint will prevent the wrist from bending and reducing the pressure on the median nerve which causes pain and discomfort.

 Generally, following surgery, your symptoms may continue to improve for up to six months, or even longer if the carpal tunnel syndrome was related to work.